jhe3-cmu-F25/18636_Team10/README.md

-## Team 10: Websites Cookie Preference Compliance
+## Website Cookie Preference Compliance: A Large-Scale Audit of Post-Rejection Tracking

 We extended the original ConsentGuard tool by developing an **automated and fault-tolerant analysis pipeline** to support large-scale evaluation of websites’ compliance with user cookie preferences.